Japanese Public Key Infrastructure (JPKI)

 - Double Standard Inc.

-- Responsible department: Data Management Group / Data Management Department
+- Department in charge: Data Management Group / Data Management Department

-- Responsible department: Product & Financial Services Division
+- Department in charge: Product & Financial Services Division

 - Contact: myverifist _ atmark _ flight. co. jp